alesnek/TopoToLake/README.md

 ## 👩‍💻 Workflow

-1. Download USGS topographic maps and add them to a single geodatabase in your ArcGIS Pro project (or work with the example data).
+1. Download USGS topographic maps and add them to a single geodatabase in your ArcGIS Pro project (or work with the example data; make sure you unzip the geodatabase file in the "data" folder).
 2. Add `TopoToLake.atbx` to your ArcGIS Pro project.
 3. Run **Step 1: Classify Topographic Maps** to classify your topographic maps.
 4. Open the resulting classified rasters and manually populate the `water_class` column in `classified_rasters.csv`.